 Additionally, many top Japanese companies adhere to a “good workplace” philosophy.
 This means that employees are treated fairly and with dignity, and that there is a strong sense of team spirit.
 This makes it a great option for those who value flexibility, collaboration and a strong work-life balance.

 Japan is a great option for remote workers.
-All of these factors make Japan a great option for remote workers.
-If you’re looking to avoid the hassles and stresses of office life, working from Japan is definitely the way to go.
+All of these factors make Japan a great option for remote workers to avoid the hassles and stresses of office life.

 WORKING TIME AND OVERTIME IN JAPAN